cheikhshift/samb/README.md

 This will convert your directives into a Go library to handle your HTTP routes.
 A command will also be generated to launch your server, you can find the source code at `<NEW DIR PATH>/cmd/server`.

+## About parser
+The following package is used to parse this Nginx like configuration language : [github.com/recoye/config](https://github.com/recoye/config), Nginx configuration style parser with golang

 ## Additional packages